IBMDevConnect/publiccloudsolutionsworkshop/Lab5-Scalable web application on Kubernetes/Volume/README.md

-This tutorial shows you how to deploy a WordPress site and a MySQL database in Kubernetes.
+This tutorial shows you how to deploy a WordPress site and a MySQL database on IBM Kubernetes.
 Both applications use PersistentVolumes and PersistentVolumeClaims to store data.
 WordPress is an open-source website creation platform that is written in PHP and uses a MySQL database

 Please note : This workshop is intended to show how to use persistence volume and persistence volume claim .
 Hence created Mysql DB and a user for wordpress is not part of this tutorial